rails/rails/guides/source/security.md

     * This will make the attack work: "&lt;sc&lt;script&gt;ript&gt;".gsub("&lt;script&gt;", "")
     * But reject malformed input

-Whitelists are also a good approach against the human factor of forgetting something in the blacklist.
+Permitted lists are also a good approach against the human factor of forgetting something in the permitted list.

 ### SQL Injection